DSJacq/TAE/W02-LinearRegression/DetectingFlu.md

 - "Week" - The range of dates represented by this observation, in year/month/day format.

-- "ILI" - This column lists the percentage of ILI-related physician visits for the corresponding week.
+- "ILI" - influenza-like illness.
+This column lists the percentage of ILI-related physician visits for the corresponding week.

 - "Queries" - This column lists the fraction of queries that are ILI-related for the corresponding week, adjusted to be between 0 and 1 (higher values correspond to more ILI-related search queries).